Surveillance camera on a pole, blue sky.

 RTSP = 554

-[NOTE: Forwarding the HTTPS port (443) is NOT generally recommended.]
+[NOTE: Forwarding the HTTPS port (443) is not generally recommended.]

-[Note: If your Network environment does not have DHCP server enabled, please contact your network administrator to find out what IP address you can use for the recorder.]
+[Note: If your network environment does not have DHCP server enabled, please contact your network administrator to find out what IP address you can use for the recorder.]

 In some instances, you can allow the local DHCP server to assign the recorder an IPv4 address, then disable DHCP on the recorder.
 This will assign the DHCP-issued IPv4 address statically.
 [NOTE: This method of assigning an IPv4 address to a recorder should be considered a ‘shortcut’ and is not appropriate for all situations.]
 In most instances, your local IT/Network Administrator will provide a private IPv4 address for the recorder.
 This IPv4 address is the address to which you will be forwarding your ports.

-In order for Port Forwarding to be successful, the following basic requirements must be met:
+In order for port forwarding to be successful, the following basic requirements must be met:

-A. Your recorder is behind a firewall; often provided by your local routing device.
+1. Your recorder is behind a firewall; often provided by your local routing device.
 [This device generally issues IPv4 addresses via DHCP as well.]

-B. Your recorder has already received an IPv4 address that starts with 192.168.x.x, 10.x.x.x, 172.16.x.x, 172.32.x.x via DHCP.
+2. Your recorder has already received an IPv4 address that starts with 192.168.x.x, 10.x.x.x, 172.16.x.x, and 172.32.x.x via DHCP.
 [It is highly recommended that you statically assign your IPv4 address to the recorder]

-C. Your recorder has already received an IPv4 address that starts with 192.168.x.x, 10.x.x.x, 172.16.x.x, 172.32.x.x via static assignment…
+3. Your recorder has already received an IPv4 address that starts with 192.168.x.x, 10.x.x.x, 172.16.x.x, 172.32.x.x via static assignment…

-D. Your networking environment provides internet access.
+4. Your networking environment provides internet access.

-[Note: IPv4 addresses starting with 169.x.x.x indicate a misconfigured network connection on your system.
-Contact your local IT/Network Administrator or Internet Service Provider for assistance with this issue.]
+[Note: IPv4 addresses starting with 169.x.x.x indicate a misconfigured network connection on your system.].
+[Contact your local IT/Network Administrator or Internet Service Provider for assistance with this issue.]

-When encountering an environment where Port Forwarding is required, and the installer is unfamiliar with the process, the routing hardware, etc, a good reference to use is www.portforward.com.
+The actual task of forwarding ports through a firewall should always be performed by an experienced IT professional.
+That said, with the proliferation of commercial/residential intranet/internet technology today, it’s typically left up to vendors, and even the residents/business owners themselves, to perform any required port forwarding operation(s).
+Fortunately, there are an abundance of informational resources available to assist with port forwarding.
+When encountering an environment where port forwarding is required and the installer is unfamiliar with the process, the routing hardware, etc., a good reference to use is www.portforward.com.
 This site has detailed walkthroughs for hundreds of current and legacy routing devices.
-If you do not find your routing devices’ Port Forwarding walkthrough in the ‘List of all Routers’ available on www.portforward.com, often you can often find a walkthrough for earlier/later models from the same manufacturer that are similar enough to the unit upon which you are working to assist in getting the job done.
+If you do not find your routing devices’ Port Forwarding walkthrough in the ‘List of all Routers’ available on www.portforward.com, you can often find a walkthrough for earlier/later models from the same manufacturer that are similar enough to the unit upon which you are working to assist in getting the job done.
+In regard to port forwarding in general, even the most experienced technician can run into trouble.
+Below are a couple of examples or scenarios where you might run into problems getting ports forwarded through a firewall.

-[Example/Scenario #1 – Nested Configuration]
+[Example/Scenario #1: Nested Configuration]

 A nested configuration exists under the following conditions…

-[Example/Scenario #2 – Combination Router/Modem Configuration]
+[Example/Scenario #2: Combination Router/Modem Configuration]

-* The routing device is a single combination Router/Modem.
-Sometimes, with these devices, the Modem feature(s) prevent the ports from successfully forwarding through the devices’ own Firewall.
-You can be relatively sure that this scenario is in play if you are 100% certain that the Router/Modem Port Forwarding is correct, but the ports simply will not open.
+* The routing device is a single combination router modem.
+Sometimes, with these devices, the Modem feature(s) prevent the ports from successfully forwarding through the devices’ own firewall.
+You can be relatively sure that this scenario is in play if you are 100% certain that the router modem port forwarding is correct, but the ports simply will not open.

-* In this situation, it is often required to have the Internet Service Provider configure your combination Router/Modem as a pure Modem in order to enable Bridged Mode.
-This most often disables the devices Routing features.
-The technician might then need to install a separate Router behind the Modem, hence creating the Nested Configuration outlined above.
+* In this situation, it is often required to have the Internet Service Provider configure your combination router modem as a pure modem in order to enable bridged mode.
+This most often disables the device's routing features.
+The technician might then need to install a separate router behind the modem, hence creating the nested configuration outlined above.

-[Example/Scenario #3 – ISP Port Blocking]
+[Example/Scenario #3: ISP Port Blocking]

 * The Internet Service Provider has blocked certain ports… port 80 is a perfect example.